Doctoral Degree: Elements of Good Academic Standing

 Complete Final Examination 2

-If the Final Exam is not completed by the end of the Summer Quarter of the fifth year, a new deadline quarter will established through communication between the student, their Research Advisor, and the Associate Chair of the Graduate Program.
-The student will be provided with a formal Warning by the GEC.
+If the Final Exam is not completed by the end of the Summer Quarter of the fifth year, a new deadline quarter will be established through communication between the student, their Research Advisor, and the Associate Chair of the Graduate Program.
+The student must provide a plan for graduation that is approved by their Research Advisor and Associate Chair of the PhD Graduate Program.

-If the student does not complete the Final Exam by the end of the new deadline quarter, the student will be placed on Academic Probation at the beginning of the quarter following the new deadline quarter, absent a successful petition to the GEC explaining the extenuating circumstances.
+If the student does not complete the Final Exam by the end of the new deadline quarter, the student will be placed on Academic Probation at the beginning of the quarter following the new deadline quarter, absent a successful petition to the Graduate Education Committee explaining the extenuating circumstances.

 End of Summer Quarter of fifth year